The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-evergreen-show-2022-august-update.md

 ## Trivia

 - This is the last Evergreen show to include programming signals for Studio C-based systems.
-Starting with {{< wiki-link "Chuck E Cheese Evergreen Show 2023" >}}, all programming signals for these systems would be stripped and would only include curtain open/close signals and random movements.
+Starting with {{< wiki-link "Chuck E. Cheese Evergreen Show 2023" >}}, all programming signals for these systems would be stripped and would only include curtain open/close signals and random movements.